What is the cost (and value) of a well-planned elopement day?

 Another staple of getting married, the gorgeous up-do or intricately braided crown descending into long mermaid waves simply cannot be replicated on your own (if you can do it, though, props to you!).
 So let’s talk beauty.

-The cost of bridal hair and makeup depends largely on your location, and once you add in travel, the prices can get sky-high pretty quickly.
+The cost of bridal hair and makeup depends largely on your location and potential travel for your hair and makeup artist (especially if you’re getting married away from a big city).
 So, why do you need one of these pros at your elopement?

 A key differentiating factor that hair and makeup artists have from your sister, or your mother, or your BFF (or, let’s be real, you with a Youtube video) is that they know how to do ya right up to look best in photos.
 There’s an art to makeup for photos specifically (Contour?
 Highlight?
 Lip liner?
 Who are they?
 I don’t know…but your makeup artist does!), and you’ll want a professional handling them for you.
 The same goes for hair–they know how to make the curls look like they’re naturally swept up in the mountain wind or seaside breeze, no wild weather pattern necessary!

 Looking for a money-saving pro-tip?
 I’ve got you: book an artist who does hair AND makeup instead of hiring two separate vendors.
-Usually, they have deals if you book them for both, and you’ll only have to pay for one person’s transportation!
+Usually, they have great packages if you book them for both, and you’ll only have to pay for one person’s transportation!

 Hiring a professional officiant has its perks.
 For example, you’ll be getting someone who has experience performing weddings and can craft a beautiful, thoughtful ceremony for you.
 You also won’t have to worry about a friend getting ordained and memorizing a marriage script for you.